What Is Heat Treatment Process?

 - Moreover, all the heat treated materials are used in Domestic Purposes too.

-The Heat Treatment Process is being the basic and in-built process in manufacturing the components.
+This is being the basic and in-built process in manufacturing the components.
 The process will decide the application of the material.
-The scope of the heat treatment process is prominent and necessary in all fields.
+The scope of the heat treatment is prominent and necessary in all fields.
 For few applications like the Automobile and Aerospace sectors, the body needs to be constructed in such a way that the material should withstand high winds and temperatures, which can be achieved by heat treatment process.

 Frequently Asked Questions: